 Judgement has been exercised in considering the impacts that the Coronavirus (COVID-19) pandemic has had, or may have, on the company based on known information.
-This consideration extends to the nature of the activities, commissioning services offered, customers, supply chain, staffing and geographic regions in which the company operates in supporting primary health.
+This consideration extends to the nature of the products and services offered, customers, supply chain, staffing and geographic regions in which the company operates.
 Other than as addressed in specific notes, there does not currently appear to be either any significant impact upon the financial statements or any significant uncertainties with respect to events or conditions which may impact the company unfavourably as at the reporting date or subsequently as a result of the Coronavirus (COVID-19) pandemic.
-Despite the fluid nature of the pandemic and the uncertainty in the Australian and global economies, directors have confidence that the company will still be able to support primary health care in the region continuously including targeted Coronavirus (COVID-19) support to the stakeholders of the region.